[Note: Venting with occasional rantiness.]

 In that vein, one of my pet peeves is the popular idea that scientists and engineers need to study the humanities to become well-rounded.
 I don’t disagree, and I’m myself the result of just such an initiative, but I dislike the one-sidedness of it.
 When the virtues of STEM are held up it tends to be because of usefulness, not importance for intellectual development.
 Well, for what it’s worth, it’s been tremendously important for mine (as have the humanities).
 The approaches are complementary, and you just do not get very far with only one oar.

 To rant: I’m especially bothered by an air of smug superiority from those who seem to consider taking the outside view a mark of intellectual poverty and lack of cultural sophistication.
 It’s even often called philosophically naive(!) to subscribe to reductionist materialism.
 That’s a longer discussion but to cut it short: one side here has a view more childlike and it ain’t mine; believing in magic or magic-like things doesn’t require sophistication at all.
 Virtually every illiterate premodern in history was able to do so without much difficulty.
 It’s simple as shit, because it sweeps under the carpet exactly the issues our minds aren’t well equipped to deal with.

 I suspect this wrongheaded snobbery exists mostly for social reasons.
 Outside views are considered less philosophical sophisticated because people likely to hold them tend to be less socially sophisticated.
 The connection isn’t an accident, I bet.
-Strong implicit first-person understanding of people makes you more socially adept and less aware of how incomplete this understanding really is.
-The better you are at doing something without thinking about it the less aware you become that there’s something there that requires thinking to get to the bottom of.
+Strong implicit first-person understanding of other people makes you more socially adept and less aware of how incomplete this understanding really is.
+The better you are at doing something without thinking about it the less aware you become that there’s something there that requires thinking to really get to the bottom of.